scottyler89/umap_tsne_experiment/README.md

 ![Heatmap and Scatters](assets/heatmap_and_scatters.png)

-This visualization provides a heatmap of observed data against the ground truth data.
-The scatter plots showcase the relationship between the noisy dimensions and the original data.
-A red line of best fit is added for clarity.
+You might be balking, thinking that this is still the 2 dims to 2 dims examples.
+It's not.
+Below, you'll see the heatmaps of exactly what the input data was.
+It's clear from the below that we really have our 2 main sources of variation, with varying levels of noise.
+The scatter plots on the right show the correlation between the main source variable, and an example of one of its 100 redundant features.
+Note however that, as we increase the spread of the data around this correlation, we really are adding a nother dimension (imgine an orthogonal line that would cut across, that we'd need to explain this noise).
+We can see this also if we try to estimate

 ![Intrinsic Dimensions Increase with Noise](assets/intrinsic_dims_increase_with_noise.png)